multiversx/mx-api-service/README.md

 ## Dependencies

 1. Redis Server is required to be installed [docs](https://redis.io/).
 2. MySQL Server is required to be installed [docs](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
+This can be avoided by adding in the .env file the following: `PERSISTENCE=passthrough`.
 3. ffmpeg is required to be installed [docs](https://www.ffmpeg.org/download.html).

 ## Available Scripts